Economy of Japan: 2020–21 recession

-As of result, Japanese economic impact of COVID-19 was officially ended by early October 2021 as the country ahead of the endemic phase.

 Post-recession (2021–present)

 At the end of March 2022, the Ministry of Finance announced that the national debt reached precisely 1.017 million billion yen.
-The total public debt of the country, which includes debts contracted by local governments, represents 1.210 million billion yen (9,200 billion dollars) which is nearly 250% of Japan’s GDP.
+The total public debt of the country, which includes debts contracted by local governments, represents 1.210 million billion yen (9,200 billion dollars) which is nearly 250% of Japan's GDP.
 Economist Kohei Iwahara said such an exceptional debt to GDP level is only possible because Japanese hold most of the debt: "“Japanese households hold most of their savings in bank accounts (48%) and these sums are used by commercial banks to buy Japanese government bonds.
 Thus, 85.7% of these bonds are held by Japanese investors.”
-However, an aging population could decrease savings.